adrdsouza/rotten/docs/fulfillment-integration-plugin.md

 ## 📄 License

-This plugin is part of the Damned Designs Vendure implementation and follows the same licensing terms.
+This plugin is part of the Rotten Hand Vendure implementation and follows the same licensing terms.